 When you want to plan an awesome trip in the USA for your retirement days, you’ve come to the right place.
 Because this article is filled with amazing retirement trip ideas.

-These retirement trip ideas are just the tip of the iceberg.
-In this article, I share 20 Fantastic Retirement Trips in the USA to inspire you for your next travel adventure in retirement.
+I share 20 Fantastic Retirement Trips in the USA to inspire you for your next travel adventure in retirement.
 Including travel information such as highlights, where to stay, the best time to visit, and more.

 1) Camping Trip Grand Canyon

 Visiting the Grand Canyon is a bucket list experience.
 Every traveler is awestruck at the sight of the massive Grand Canyon with gorges, ridges, and rock formations.
 And making a camping trip to this beautiful wonder of nature can be an amazing trip for you in retirement.

 You can walk over the Grand Canyon Skywalk with its transparent glass floors and see 4,000 feet into the Canyon.
 Hike the best trails: Rim and Bright Angel Trail, and visit the beautiful Havasu Falls.
 If you’re more the adventurous retiree, you can go Colorado River Rafting or take a Helicopter Tour to see it from above.
 You can combine your trip to the Grand Canyon with a visit to Las Vegas and the Hoover Dam.

 Take your RV or rent an RV and stay at a campsite near the Grand Canyon.
 These campsites are ranked to be the best campsites out there:

 - Trailer Village RV Park

 - Bright Angel Campground